-- e) all new developments to achieve greenfield runoff values in accordance with DEFRA Technical Standards for Sustainable Drainage systems.
-(Note that greenfield runoff rates cover runoff from the entire development site area, not just the impermeable areas within the site). - f) new development should avoid and minimise culverting watercourses wherever possible and should seek to promote daylighting of culverts where possible, as well as the requirement to seek permission to alter or carry out works to a watercourse or water body from the relevant body (LCC LLFA for ordinary watercourses, Environment Agency for main rivers, Canal and Rivers Trust for any canals). - g) All sources of flood risk must be considered by applicants with the sequential and exceptions tests applied as necessary. - h) The detailed design of a site must be resilient to flood risk through, for example, finished floor and ground levels and careful consideration of flow paths from existing drainage systems and future exceedance paths. - i) All new residential developments must achieve, as a minimum, the optional requirement for water efficiency set through Building Regulations Requirement G2: Water Efficiency or any future updates.
-In addition to development proposals, Barton Parish Council will: - j) Work proactively with Lancashire County Council and statutory undertakers to achieve action where drainage problems are the consequence of damage to public drainage infrastructure - k) Actively engage with Preston City Council and Wyre Borough Council consulting on planning applications to ensure the local impacts of surface water flooding are given significant weight in decision making. - I) Sections of the public rights of way (the use of which is deterred by poor drainage) should be identified within development proposals and work should be undertaken with landowners to agree and implement solutions to overcome these barriers to their full use and enjoyment by the local community.
+- e) All new developments to achieve greenfield runoff values in accordance with DEFRA Technical Standards for Sustainable Drainage systems; - f) New development should avoid and minimise culverting watercourses wherever possible and should seek to promote daylighting of culverts where possible, as well as the requirement to seek permission to alter or carry out works to a watercourse or water body from the relevant body (LCC LLFA for ordinary watercourses, Environment Agency for main rivers, Canal and Rivers Trust for any canals). - g) All sources of flood risk must be considered by applicants with the sequential and exceptions tests applied as necessary. - h) The detailed design of a site must be resilient to flood risk through, for example, finished floor and ground levels and careful consideration of flow paths from existing drainage systems and future exceedance paths; - i) All new residential developments must achieve, as a minimum, the optional requirement for water efficiency set through Building Regulations Requirement G2: Water Efficiency or any future updates. - j) Sections of the public rights of way (the use of which is deterred by poor drainage) should be identified within development proposals and work should be undertaken with landowners to agree and implement solutions to overcome these barriers to their full use and enjoyment by the local community. - k) In addition to the above requirements of development proposals Barton Parish Council will: - i) Work proactively with Lancashire County Council and statutory undertakers to achieve action where drainage problems are the consequence of damage to public drainage infrastructure. - Actively engage with Preston City Council and Wyre Borough Council consulting on planning applications to ensure the local impacts of surface water flooding are given significant weight in decision making.